EQDiet/EQDietAlphaMobile0.1/README.md

 ### Procedure:

 1. Set Java JDK bin folder to PATH.
-View [this video](https://www.youtube.com/watch?v=vhBNV8no4CI) if you don't know how to do it.
+View [this video](https://www.youtube.com/watch?v=vhBNV8no4CI) if you don't know how to do it (only Windows).
+2. Download source code by clicking "clone or download" button or by running this command:
+`git clone https://github.com/EQDiet/EQDietAlpha0.25.git` (Only if you have GIT installed)
+3. Extract the files to any folder.
+4. Open command prompt or terminal.
+5. Go to the destination folder you have extracted the files.
+6. Run `gradlew.bat build` on Windows or `./gradlew build` on Linux.
+This is the full compilation method and we recommend it.
+However, you can run `gradlew.bat app:assembleDebug` on Windows or `./gradlew app:assembleDebug` on Linux for a quick compilation method.
+Ignore all warnings that will appear.
+7. Go to app → build → outputs → apk → debug.
+8. Find `app-debug.apk` file.
+That's EQDiet Alpha Mobile apk!
+Now go to an Android mobile phone to test it.

+### Note this project is protected by the MIT License.
+You can read it [here](https://github.com/EQDiet/EQDietAlphaMobile0.1/blob/master/LICENSE).
+#### © 2020, EQDiet.